Messi-Q/Smart-Contract-Dataset/README.md

         8.}
     ```

-As can be seen, the function _forwardFunds_ is not constrained by the _onlyOwner_ modifier(line 9).
-Thus, we label the function _forwardFunds_ existing the reentrancy vulnerability, i.e., label = 1.
+It can be observed, the function _forwardFunds_ is not constrained by the _onlyOwner_ modifier(line 9).
+Thus, we label the function _forwardFunds_ to have the reentrancy vulnerability, i.e., label = 1.

 ## 3 Integer Overflow/Underflow
-Integer Overflow/Underflow is considered as using arithmetic operations *(e.g., +, -, *)* between variables, which may lead to the value of variables out of range.
+Integer overflow/underflow vulnerability happens when an arithmetic operation attempts to create a numeric value that is outside the range of the integer type..

 ### How to label the integer overflow/underflow vulnerability?